|

 By this time you are probably getting hungry.
 My top recommendation for lunch is the Hofbräuhaus Munich.

-Here is a helpful Map for breakfast through lunch.
+Here is a Map for breakfast through lunch.
 It’s only 17 minutes for walking between the sights.
+Click on and save the image below to you phone or google account. ⬇️

 Hofbräuhaus Munich 🍺